 - (1) Title IV-E eligibility is determined on a one-time basis when the youth enters substitute care.
-Youth removed from the home of a parent or other caretaker-relative must meet specific eligibility requirements. - (2) The agency will reconstruct the case facts in the eligibili-

-- (a) AFDC Relatedness.
+Youth removed from the home of a parent or other caretaker-relative must meet specific eligibility requirements. - (2) The agency will reconstruct the case facts in the eligibility month to determine if the youth was receiving AFDC, or might have been eligible for AFDC had an application been made.
+The youth must have a relationship to the AFDC program during the eligibility month: - (a) AFDC Relatedness.
 The youth meets the AFDC relatedness test if one of the following three criteria is met: - (A) The youth was in receipt of AFDC (based on July 16, 1996 eligibility criteria) in the eligibility month, and remains within the resource limits prior to the implementation of the Oregon Option Waiver under Section 1115 of the Social Security Act effective (7-1-96); or - (B) The youth was eligible to receive AFDC in such month if an application had been made; or - (C) The youth did not live with the AFDC specified relative in such month, but did live with such a relative in any of the preceding six months; and would have been eligible to receive AFDC during the eligibility month signed had an application been made. - (b) Circumstances defining AFDC eligibility or hypothetical AFDC eligibility for Title IV-E purposes are: - (A) Living with a specified relative; - (B) Deprived of the support of one or both parents; - (C) Financial need; - (D) U.S. citizen; - (E) Age.
 (P.L.
 96-272)

-Hist.: OYA 2-1995, f.
+Hist.: OŶA 2-1995, f.
 12-19-95, cert. ef.
 1-2-96; OYA 2-1997(T), f. & cert. ef.
 7-24-97; OYA 4-1997, f. & cert. ef.
 10-13-97